 Now, when it comes to the open-ended questions, there is simply no doubt that you need to know what these are when you want to differentiate it from the close-ended questions.

-So, we are going to discuss a little bit about these in details.
+So, we are going to discuss a little bit about these in detail.
 So, without wasting any more of your precious time, let us get on with the questions right here.

 To know about the close-ended questions, you do need to know about open-ended ones first.
 This way, you will be able to understand the difference between these two properly.